 A real estate contract is a written agreement between the consumer and the real estate agent that formalizes the relationship of both parties in the transaction.
 Once signed by the consumer, it will authorize the agent to represent the buyer in the home purchase; or to list and advertise the seller’s house.
 For buyers, it is often referred to as “Buyer agency agreement” while for the sellers, it is called a “Listing agreement.”
 The document will explain the consumer’s rights and options; and also the agent’s responsibilities and compensation process.

 This agreement is important because it serves as an assurance to the consumers that they will be exclusively represented by the agent.
 Thus, prioritizing the consumer’s interest only.
-It also secures consumers from dual agency, which happens when the agent represents both the buyer and the seller in the same transaction.
+It also secures consumers from the dual agency, which happens when the agent represents both the buyer and the seller in the same transaction.
 In this case, a conflict of interest will occur because other homes may not be objectively shown by the agent compared with properties not listed within his firm.

 The document will also discuss the duration of the contract.
 It is always negotiable, and consumers have the right to terminate the contract for any dissatisfaction with the agent.